Sirozha1337/mininet-python/README.md

 lab2.py -- a network with two vlans connected by router

 lab2.sh -- configures vlan on switch, should be placed in home directory before launching lab2.py

+topo_for_vlan_access_test.py -- topology consists of two switches and four hosts which are divided into two separate vlans

+vlan_access_controller.py -- controller with L2 learning and vlan capabilities

+topo_for_vlan_dot1q_test.py -- topology consists of two switches and five hosts which are divided into two separate vlans

+vlan_dot1q_controller.py -- controller with L2 learning and dot1q support